Lauren’s got to saddle up and sit tall if she’s going to make it to Thanksgiving at Canterwood Crest.

 Thanksgiving break is approaching at Canterwood, but no one’s even close to relaxing—especially not Lauren.
 For one thing, her ex-boyfriend from Yates Prep is settling in, and he’s got an issue with Lauren’s new crush.
-And there’s the new foreign exchange student who, just like Lauren, is a rider who lives in Hawthorne, and whose worldly equestrian background catapults her into the stable’s spotlight.
+And there’s the new girl, whose worldly equestrian background catapults her into the stable’s spotlight.
 To top things off, Lauren’s working on testing for the advanced team, and she fights feeling jealous toward Khloe, who’s already secured a seat.
 Looks like Lauren is in for a bumpy ride....

 Jealousy TRICK I STARED INTO FAMILIAR GREEN EYES.
 EYES that I now could tell weren’t ocean blue.
 The clouds had shifted past the full Halloween-night moon and, mask now in his hands, the wrong guy stood in front of me.
 Wrong as in my ex-boyfriend.